First measurement of coherent $\rho^{0}$ photoproduction in ultra-peripheral Xe-Xe collisions at $\mathbf{\sqrt{s_{\rm {\scriptscriptstyle \mathbf{NN}}}} = 5.44}$ TeV: Analysis procedure

 Here $A$ is the normalisation factor of the $\Rz$ Breit--Wigner ($BW_{\rho}$) function, and $B$ is the non-resonant amplitude.
 The relativistic Breit--Wigner function of the $\Rz$ vector meson is

 where $m_{\Rz}$ is the pole mass of the $\Rz$ vector meson.
 The mass-dependent width $\Gamma(m)$ is given by

 with $\Gamma(m_{\Rz})$ the width of the $\Rz$ vector meson and $m_{\pi}$ the mass of the pion~\cite{Jackson:1964zd}.
 The shape of $\gamma\gamma\to\mu^+\mu^-$ process $M$ is taken from STARlight and passed through the same selection procedure as data.
-The fitted parameters are $A$, $B$ and $M$, the mass and width of the $\Rz$ were fixed to the PDG values~\cite{PDG:2020}.
+The fitted parameters are $A$, $B$ and $M$, while the mass and width of the $\Rz$ were fixed to the PDG values~\cite{PDG:2020}.

-An example fit of data with this model is shown in Fig.~\ref{fig:fit}, where a clear resonance structure is seen in data and decomposed by the fit into a small background contribution, the contribution of the continuum production of pion pairs, the interference term, and the $\Rz$ signal.
+An example fit of data with this model is shown in Fig.~\ref{fig:fit}, where a clear resonance structure is seen in data and decomposed by the fit into a small background contribution ($M$), the contribution of the continuum production of pion pairs ($B$), the $\Rz$ signal ($BW_{\rho}$) and the interference term from squaring the amplitude (see Eq.~\ref{eq:Soeding}).